Myosotis pulvinaris

-Myosotis pulvinaris is a species of flowering plant in the family Boraginaceae, endemic to the South Island of New Zealand.
+Myosotis pulvinaris or the Cushion Forget-Me-Not is a species of flowering plant in the family Boraginaceae, endemic to the South Island of New Zealand.
 Joseph Dalton Hooker described the species in 1867.
 Plants of this species of forget-me-not are perennial with a prostrate, compact, cushion habit, short bracteate inflorescences, and white corollas.

 Taxonomy and etymology

 Myosotis pulvinaris Hook.f. is in the plant family Boraginaceae and was described in 1867 by Joseph Dalton Hooker.
 On the one hand, it is morphologically most similar to the other two cushion- or mat-forming species, M. uniflora and M. glabrescens.
 Myosotis pulvinaris differs from M. uniflora in its white corollas, and from M. glabrescens in its short filaments and anthers which are only partially exserted (i.e. the tips only surpassing the faucal scales), and its short calyx lobes which are shorter than half the length of the calyx.
 M. pulvinaris is also similar to two other bracteate-prostrate species of Myosotis, M. retrorsa and M. lyallii.
 M. pulvinaris - together with M. glabrescens and M. uniflora - differ from these two species in their compact cushion or mat habit and short one-flowered inflorescences, as well as leaves that are spirally arranged, imbricate, sheathing, smaller, with the widest point at or below the middle, and with sparsely to densely distributed, untidy, flexuous hairs on the underside.

 The type specimen of Myosotis pulvinaris is lodged at Kew Herbarium (K000787905).

 The specific epithet, pulvinaris, is derived from Latin for cushion or pillow and refers to the cushion habit of this species.